Ways to Help a Senior with Alzheimer’s Remain Engaged in Life and Active Mentally

 3. Play games.

 There are numerous opportunities for seniors to participate in board games, card games, and other mentally challenging activities at many assisted living facilities.
-By staying active, the senior will not only meet others, forge friendships and positive relationships with other residents, but will also be helping to strengthen their mind in the process.
+By staying active, the senior will not only meet others, and forge friendships and positive relationships with other residents but will also be helping to strengthen their minds in the process.

 Not all assisted living facilities will offer the same types of activities, games, and recreational options on site so make sure you find out what a specific community offers before helping the senior decide where to live.